bdeitte/ghost-on-aws/README.md

 ```

 ## Set up PM2 and startup script
 We will use PM2 to keep Ghost going.
+It would be best to run PM2 as a different user, but we use ubuntu below.
+Feel free to create a new user and alter further instructions to use this new user (and then send on a PR with such changes in it!)
 ```
 npm install -g pm2
 pm2 startup ubuntu -u ubuntu